vamix2012/Midi-Accordeon-Homemade/README.md

 Connection between the Accordeon and FluidSynth is done with MIDI over BLE function of the ESP32

-Why I choose this setup?
+### Why I choose this setup?

 As you can see is just an app on the phone, the controller connects to it over BLE and thats it.
+Simple as that.

-Simple as that This cool guy inspired me.(https://www.youtube.com/playlist?list=PLuxHP0PdeNpYkzfZUs_iHeYi_2xwNMNbF)
+This cool guy inspired me.(https://www.youtube.com/playlist?list=PLuxHP0PdeNpYkzfZUs_iHeYi_2xwNMNbF)

 ### Credits